NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 ## Basic examples

-Though before even discussing the benefits, lets see how it actually gets used.
+Before even discussing the benefits, let's see how it actually gets used.

-Given are these 2 files `hello.nix` and `default.nix`:
+Given are the files `hello.nix` and `default.nix`:

 ```nix
 # Usually I would prefer the usage of nix flakes, though that would